awslabs/threat-composer/packages/threat-composer-app-browser-extension/README.md

 For any other guidance see the [Development](../../README.md#development) section of the main [README](../../README.md)

+## Load locally

+### Google Chrome

+1. Open Chrome, then goto `chrome://extensions`
+1. Enable 'Developer mode'
+1. Click on 'Load unpacked'
+1. Point it at the `./.output/chrome-mv3` directory and click Open

+### Mozilla Firefox

+1. Open Firefox, then goto `about:debugging`
+2. Click on 'This Firefox' then 'Load Temporary Add-on...'
+3. Point it at any file with the `./.output/firefox-mv2` and click Open

 ## Create ZIP file

 ### Google Chrome

 1. Go to the root of the extension package - `cd ./packages/threat-composer-app-browser-extension`
 1. Run `yarn run zip` - look in `./.output/` for ZIP file
+1. To load locally open Chrome, then goto `chrome://extensions`, enable developer mode, then drag-and-drop the ZIP file onto the page to load.

 ### Mozilla Firefox